 Smoked Corned Beef is a great way to take the classic St. Patrick’s Day dish and give it a smoky twist.
-This recipe is for a pre-corned beef cut that most commonly is a brisket flat.
+This recipe is for a pre-corned beef round cut.
+Follow this link if you are looking for a corned beef brisket flat.
+We share how to make your own corning brine and how to smoke it.
+Great for pastrami too.

 This is a classic comfort dish that’s great for a family dinner or to be enjoyed for your St. Patrick’s Day celebrations.